quangtuanitmo18/CDE-VDT-2024-Phase-2/deloy-cde-on-k8s-cluster-public.md

   <img width="1000" src="./images/k8s-public-11.png" alt="Kubernetes">
 </div>

-Lấy và lưu lại clientID và Secret để sau này dùng
+Obtain and save the clientID and Secret for later use.

 ### 3.2 Setup Kubernetes API servers